tsimeonov/Computer-Science/Programming with JS.md

 ### Function calling and recursion

-Recursion is a technique in programming where a function calls itself until it reachea s base case.
+Recursion is a technique in programming where a function calls itself until it reacheas base case.

 Example that calculates the factorial of a number: